axibase/axibase-charts/syntax/functions.md

 00:01,00:02,00:03,00:04,00:05,00:06,00:07,00:08,00:09,00:10
 ```

-#### Format sequental numbers from 1 to 12 with an additional fill character (0) for single digit values.
+#### Format sequential numbers from 1 to 12 with an additional fill character (0) for single digit values.

 ##### Usage